Announcing our conversational customer experience platform.

 Rate your recent Amazon experience and discuss with friends

 Monitoring tools help you understand what people are saying about you on social media.
 Available in the market are the likes of Keyhole, Addict-o-Matic, CyberAlert, Sysomos among others.

 Customer engagement starts from the first touch point and incorporates all interactions, including the time customers spend with your brand and the actions they take throughout their journey.

 Customer engagement metrics are effective in measuring service accessibility and the quality of customer experience.

+For example, activation rate is triggered when a visitor takes a specific action and become an active user.
 This trigger could be time on the website, pages viewed, downloads, subscription, or even trial signup.

-How do you calculate the activation rate?
+How do you calculate activation rate?